Command duty officer: Navy

-Command duty officers supervise other junior watchkeeping officers such as the officer of the deck.
+In the US Navy, the Command Duty Officer carries out the duties of the commanding officer "in the absence of the commanding officer or the executive officer, or both."
+The CDO supervises other junior watchkeeping officers such as the officer of the deck.

 They are typically assigned for ships in port or land naval installations though they may also be found underway on larger warships.
 While many watchkeepers stand watch for a few hours continuously at a time, CDOs may be on duty for longer periods, such as a day or a week.
 Whilst the CDO may be outranked by more senior officers on board, the CDO is only subordinate to the commanding officer and executive officer whilst carrying out their duties.

 In the Royal Navy, and other navies based upon this structure, other duties may include ceremonial duties (such as carrying out Colours or Sunset) and taking charge in emergency situations in the damage control headquarters.
 Generally on warships, the holder will be a commissioned junior officer who holds a harbour watchkeeping certificate.
 In on-shore establishments, a warrant officer may be used to augment the duty roster.